Edwina Mountbatten, Countess Mountbatten of Burma: Early life

+Edwina Ashley first met Louis Mountbatten, a relative of the British royal family and a nephew of Empress Alexandra of Russia, at a ball at Claridge's hotel in October 1920.
+By this time, she was a leading member within London society.

 Ashley and Mountbatten married on 18 July 1922 at St Margaret's, Westminster.
-The wedding attracted more than 8,000 people, including members of the royal family such as Queen Mary, Queen Alexandra, and the Prince of Wales (the future King Edward VIII).
+The wedding attracted more than 8,000 people, including members of the royal family such as Queen Mary, Queen Alexandra, and the Prince of Wales (the future King Edward VIII), who served as the groom's best man.
 It was dubbed "wedding of the year".
 There followed a honeymoon tour of European royal courts and America which included a visit to Niagara Falls (because "all honeymooners went there").
 During their honeymoon in California, the newlyweds starred in a silent home movie by Charlie Chaplin called Nice And Friendly, which was not shown in cinemas.